poolifier/poolifier/README.md

 ## Why Poolifier?

-Poolifier is used to perform CPU intensive and I/O intensive tasks on nodejs servers, it implements worker pools (yes, more worker pool implementations, so you can choose which one fit better for you) using [worker-threads](https://nodejs.org/api/worker_threads.html#worker_threads_worker_threads) and cluster pools using [Node.js cluster mode](https://nodejs.org/api/cluster.html).
+Poolifier is used to perform CPU intensive and I/O intensive tasks on nodejs servers, it implements worker pools (yes, more worker pool implementations, so you can choose which one fit better for you) using [worker-threads](https://nodejs.org/api/worker_threads.html#worker_threads_worker_threads) and cluster pools using [Node.js cluster](https://nodejs.org/api/cluster.html) modules.
 With poolifier you can improve your **performance** and resolve problems related to the event loop.
 Moreover you can execute your tasks using an API designed to improve the **developer experience**.
 Please consult our guidelines to <a href="#choose-your-pool">choose your pool</a>